 Are you a “fly by the seat of your pants” kind of traveler?
 While a little stressful at times, if you want to save some money while getting the same accommodations, waiting until the last-minute can be a great strategy.
 When the hotels know that they are not going to sell the room, they will often take anything, even if it means giving up the room for cheaper than normal.
-That’s where the iPhone app Jetsetter comes into play.
+That’s where the iPhone app Jetsetter [No longer available] comes into play.
 It allows you to plan all kinds of cool trips, many of them at a steep discount.

 The Jetsetter app comes with a slick interface that makes browsing for your next place to stay a joyous experience.
 It’s easy to navigate, and overall, the layout actually reminds me of the “Featured” page on the App Store of an iOS device, so it should feel familiar to anyone who uses their device frequently.
 If you are looking for a way to save some money on your next trip, Jetsetter is a free iOS application you should have installed on your device.

 If you are going to use the app to book a hotel, you will need to create a free account.
 To do so, you can click “More” on the bottom of the screen and then go to Settings.
 There is an option to sign in or register.
 Alternatively, you can simply find a trip without an account, and when you go to where you would book it, you will be prompted to make an account.

 You can browse the Jetsetter app all you want without making one, but when it comes time to actually book something, an account is not optional.

 Browsing within the app is very easy, and it comes with a clean interface that makes looking for trips a comfortable experience.
 The Featured page is where Jetsetter features some of its best trips.
 If you scroll down the list, you will also see cool lists such as ski trips, mystery discounted hotels and more.